Learning Optimal Dynamic Treatment Regimens Subject to Stagewise Risk Controls: Method

 where

-Equivalently, we replace the 0-1 loss function in the objective function by the hinge loss and replace the indicator function in the risk constraint by the shifted ramp loss function.
-The shifted ramp loss leads to a smooth and conservative approximation of the risk constraint function when $\eta_t$ is small.
+Equivalently, we replace the 0-1 loss function in the objective function with the hinge loss and replace the indicator function in the risk constraint with the shifted ramp loss function. {The hinge loss function is a typical choice of the surrogate for 0-1 loss in classification problems such as SVM.
+The shifted ramp loss can be viewed as a smooth and conservative approximation of the indicator function in the risk constraint function when $\eta_t$ is small, which will converge to the true constraint as $\eta_{t}$ goes to 0.} {As a note, applying BR-DTRs does not require the reward and risk variables to be on the same scale since the solution is the same after rescaling $Y_t$ and $R_t$ (so $\tau_t$ is rescaled too).}

-Our next result shows that the new surrogate problem leads to the DTRs that are Fisher consistent.
+{For a constrained optimization problem under the 0-1 loss, we say that a surrogate problem is Fisher consistent if the solution to the surrogate problem also solves the original problem under the 0-1 loss.
+This definition is consistent with the traditional Fisher consistency definition of the unconstrained problem.} Our next result shows that the new surrogate problem leads to the DTRs that are Fisher consistent.
 Before stating the theorem, we define a $t$-stage pseudo-outcome $Q_t$ as

-which is the cumulative reward from stage $t$ to $T$ assuming that all treatments have been optimized from stage $t+1$ to $T$.
-For any random vector $(Y,R,A,H)$ and for $a=\pm1$, we use the following notations:
+which is the cumulative reward from stage $t$ to $T$ assuming that all treatments have been optimized from stage $t+1$ to $T$. {Given $(Q_t,R_t,A_t,H_t)$ and $a=\pm1$, we introduce following notations:} { } Let